The Judges of Light

 Motivations: Helping people is a great way to deal with the evil in the world, but it doesn’t deal with the core problem: the people committing evil deeds.
 Whether it’s serial killers, muggers, drug cartels, or monsters in suits, The Judges of Light see that evil has a face, and knows that the best way to save the flock from wolves in the night is to flush out the wolves with the blinding light of justice.

 Shining light on evil people doesn’t necessarily mean removing the person from the world entirely.
-Some of the Judges of Light would tell you that the first step is seeing if the person can be convinced to repent and brought over to the light side.
-Unfortunately, some of the other Judges would say, people with evil corrupting their hearts can rarely be redeemed, and more often than not, the evil doer must be destroyed.
+Some of the Judges of Light are sporting enough to even give the Friends of God the opportunity of convincing them to repent.
+Unfortunately, most of the Judges would tell you, people with evil corrupting their hearts can rarely be redeemed, and more often than not, the evil doer must be destroyed.

 Goals: Improving the world by destroying evil.
-They are both judge and executioner, finding the worst elements in society and making sure they receive what they are due.
+The Judges are both judge and executioner, finding the worst elements in society and making sure they receive what they are due.

 Beliefs Invoked: There’s a Karmic justice to the world, and those who bring harm to others will eventually receive the justice they are owed.
 Those who live by the sword will end up dying by the sword.